techidaily/site-win11-tips/source/_posts/winning-the-battle-against-freezes-in-apex-legends.md

  The Device Manager will search for and download any available graphics driver update on your computer.

  Unfortunately, Windows will sometimes have issues finding the newest drivers for your system.
-If Windows fails to find anything, follow our guide on[how to update your graphics driver on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for advice on Nvidia and AMD graphics cards.
+If Windows fails to find anything, follow our guide on [how to update your graphics driver on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for advice on Nvidia and AMD graphics cards.

 ## 7\.
 Allow the Apex Legends Launcher Through the Windows Firewall